 The Government's attempts to re-establish control of areas of Eastern Ukraine where Russian-backed separatists and Russian forces are operating have resulted in a significant increase in Ukraine's defence expenditure.
 If the conflict re-escalates, such expenditure will continue to strain the general resources of the Government and the Government's finances and negatively affect Ukraine's economy.
 Furthermore, the conflict has led to a significant loss of production in an important industrial area of Ukraine, with industrial output declining 31.5 per cent. in the Donetsk and 42 per cent. in the Luhansk Oblast regions in 2014, as compared to 2013.
 In 2015, industrial production decreased by 13.4 per cent., as compared to 2014.
 The conflict also led to decline in GDP caused by disruption of business in the conflict areas, deterioration of relations with Russia, a reduction of foreign direct investment and disruption of privatisation programme.
 The crisis has exacerbated the negative economic trends experience by Ukraine in recent years.
-In 2014, Ukraine's GDP declined by an estimated 6.8 per cent., with a 9.0 per cent, rate of decline expected by the IMF for 2015.
-In the first quarter of 2015, Ukraine's GDP declined by 17.2 per cent, compared to the same period in 2014 and in the second quarter of 2015, Ukraine's GDP declined by 14.7 per cent. compared to the same period in 2014.
+In 2014, Ukraine's GDP declined by 6.8 per cent. and in 2015 Ukraine's GDP declined by a further 9.9 per cent.
 This, along with the associated loss of tax revenue and the increased military and social welfare expenditure, has had, and continues to have, a very significant detrimental effect on the Ukrainian economy and financial position as a whole.